vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 and perhaps because of the significant adjustment in time from the previous day, I did not feel bowel movement pressure for a while.
 I finally went for bowel movement at 10:06 AM, despite not feeling much pressure, but I was still able to have a full normal bowel movement.

-I then had a fairly normal time till after my first meal, where I felt abdominal discomfort and some lethargy, which are likely effects of the sleep cycle change.
+I had a normal morning on 2025-03-12 with a full load of exercise.
+I felt lethargic in the afternoon after my meal, likely as a result of poor sleep near the end.
+However, the lethargy was manageable and I was able to continue working at a slow pace.
+After my second meal, my energy level returned to normal for that time of day and continued working.
+Over the day, the temperature dropped from 61 degrees Fahrenheit to 60 degrees Fahrenheit (where it stayed most of the day) and then to 59 degrees Fahrenheit in the evening.
+This was driven by it being overcast and rainy all day, with very little variation in outdoor temperature.

+I was getting into bed at 12:40 AM, but then got an alert that I spent some time on, which delayed me by about 15 minutes.
+I finally went to sleep at 1:17 AM.

+It was quite cold in the morning on 2025-03-13 (indoor temperature of around 57 degrees Fahrenheit) and I ended up delaying getting out of bed for my mid-sleep urination at 8:46 AM.
+Since I had a work meeting at 10:30 AM, I decided to just mark this as my time of waking up.

+Unfortunately, I didn't get enough bowel pressure and my attempted bowel movement on 2025-03-13 failed.